vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-closed-with-history.md

 ## Goal and functional relevance of exercise

-### Build standing-on-toes-with-eyes-closed duration to at least 30 seconds
+### Maintain standing-on-toes-with-eyes-closed duration at at least 30 seconds

 The ability to sustain weight on toes is important for balance, as we lift off from our toes, and when jogging, we are lifting off from the